On this page:

 We’re calling on the UK government to Guarantee Our Essentials.

-In February 2023, Trussell launched a new national campaign called ‘Guarantee Our Essentials’ which will be running from now until the next General Election in 2024.
-This is part of Trussell’s long-term vision for ending the need for food banks, which we at Southend Foodbank have pledged to campaign on.
+In February 2023, Trussell launched a national campaign called ‘Guarantee Our Essentials’ which is part of Trussell’s long-term vision for ending the need for food banks, and which we at Southend Foodbank have pledged to campaign on.

-The campaign is asking for policy change to ensure a bare minimum income be embedded into our social security system, meaning those on Universal Credit are protected from going without essentials such as food, clothing, light and heat.
+The Essentials campaign asks for a policy change to ensure a bare minimum income is embedded into our social security system, meaning those on Universal Credit are protected from going without essentials such as food, clothing, transport, light and heat.

-The basic rate of UC for single people over the age of 25 is just £85 a week.
-Our colleagues at Joseph Rowntree Foundation have independently assessed the basic level should be a minimum of £120 for a single adult and £200 for a couple.
+The basic rate of UC for single people over the age of 25 is just £92 a week.
+Our colleagues at Joseph Rowntree Foundation have independently assessed that the basic level should be a minimum of £120 for a single adult and £205 for a couple.

-We also know that often people needing to use our food bank have up to 25% of their UC deducted to repay ‘debt’ to the government, such as advance payments, legacy benefit over-payments and budgeting loans from the DWP, plunging people further into poverty.
+We also know that often people needing to use our food bank are still having 15% of their UC deducted to repay ‘debt’ to the government, such as advance payments, legacy benefit over-payments and budgeting loans from the DWP, plunging people further into poverty.

 The proposed Guarantee Our Essentials policy would enshrine in legislation: